2007 BP102

 is a high inclination centaur and damocloid from the outer regions of the Solar System, approximately 34 kilometers in diameter.
 It was first observed by astronomers at the Mauna Kea Observatories on 24 January 2007.

-With a Tisserand's parameter of 1.99, may be considered a member of the damocloids, a dynamical group of minor planets which have comet-like orbits without showing a cometary coma or tail.
+With a Tisserand's parameter of 1.99, it may be considered a member of the damocloids, a dynamical group of minor planets which have comet-like orbits without showing a cometary coma or tail.
 It orbits the Sun at a distance of 17.7–30.2 AU once every 117 years and 6 months (42,907 days).
 Its orbit has an eccentricity of 0.26 and an inclination of 65° with respect to the ecliptic.